quietfanatic/verdant-fang/log.md

 - Added sounds for door closing (and fixed door closing animation).
 - Planned work for tomorrow: Crushing by door and witch movement, and some architecture for specializing Walker type and adding custom states.
+#####2024-02-10 S
+- A lot of work under the hood today.
+I added a system to automatically determine the bounds of art frames, which makes it a lot faster to add new frames and modify existing ones.
+Also implemented the system for specializing Walker types with custom states.
+Haven't implemented any actual custom states, but I have added some custom state handling to the main character.
+- Wasted something like two hours on a serious bug in said system which was just caused by an argument name shadowing a class member.
+XoX
+- Finished art frames for falling and laying forwards, and added them to the program (much more pleasant with the automatic bounds detection).
+- Implemented getting crushed by door, which was so easy it was almost anticlimatic, thanks to all the refactoring work.
+- Planned work for Monday: Dunno!
+Probably gonna play around with Witch some more.